jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (3) Despite section 14 of the Summary Proceedings Act 1957, an information for an offence against this section may be laid at any time within 12 months after the offence was brought to the Ministry's attention.

 ### 307AB Allowances identified by Gazette notice
-(1) The Minister may, by notice in the Gazette, identify any allowance that is paid to students otherwise than under an enactment as an allowance to which this section applies.
+(1) The Minister may, by notice in the Gazette, identify either or both of the following as an allowance to which this section applies:
+  (a) any allowance paid to students otherwise than under an enactment:
+  (b) any money paid under any agreement entered into under section 139E.
-(2) Subsection (1) applies to any allowance paid otherwise than under an enactment, whether it first became payable before or after this section comes into force.
+(2) Subsection (1) applies whether the allowance or money referred to in that subsection first became payable before or after 17 May 2006.

 ### 307AC Bonded scholarships
-(1) The Minister may, by notice in the Gazette, declare that any allowance that is gazetted under section 307AB, and any agreement under section 139E, is a bonded scholarship.
+(1) The Minister may, by notice in the Gazette, declare that any allowance to which section 307AB applies is a bonded scholarship.
-(2) The effect of declaring an allowance or agreement to be a bonded scholarship is that, under section 2A of the Student Loan Scheme Act 1992, the Student Loan Scheme Act 1992 applies to enable the recovery of money in accordance with the terms of the scholarship.
+(2) The effect of declaring an allowance to be a bonded scholarship is that, under section 2A of the Student Loan Scheme Act 1992, the Student Loan Scheme Act 1992 applies to enable the recovery of money in accordance with the terms of the scholarship.

 ### 307A Use of student allowance information for purposes of Social Security Act 1964
 (1) In this section, unless the context otherwise requires,—